dferrer333/personalFinance/client/README.md

 ## Getting Started

-### `.env`
+### `.env.local`

-In the client root, make sure to configure a .env file.
+In the client root, make sure to configure a .env.local file.
 This file should include the following key=value pairs:

 **None Required Currently**